Skip to main content Skip to main navigation Skip to search

 Food safety management certificates

-From 9 November 2022, consignments of ready-to-eat pomegranate arils that are either fresh, chilled, or frozen, and are not retorted, must be lodged with a food safety management certificate.
+Consignments of ready-to-eat pomegranate arils that are either fresh, chilled, or frozen, and are not retorted, must be lodged with a recognised food safety management certificate.

-See our determination for ready-to-eat pomegranate arils that are fresh or frozen to find out what food safety management certificates we will recognise.
+See the determination section to find out what food safety management certificates we will recognise.

 Declaring certificates